Smart0ops/OopsSettings/README.md

 He allows you to enable or disable any events and player contracts with your server.
 For example: turn off the chat, turn off messages about the entry/exit/ death of the player, etc.
 This plugin can be very useful for bungee, auth and hub/lobby servers.

+The plugin supports minecraft versions from 1.8 to 1.18.2